The Bankrate promise

 Even if you’re above this threshold, however, you may not have to pay tax on your full benefit.
 You may pay taxes on only 50 percent of your benefit or on up to 85 percent of it, depending on your combined income.

 - For individual filers:

-- Combined income above $34,000, up to 85 percent of your benefit is taxable
+- Combined income above $34,000, then up to 85 percent of your benefit is taxable

 - For married filing jointly:

-- Combined income above $44,000, up to 85 percent of your benefit is taxable
+- Combined income above $44,000, then up to 85 percent of your benefit is taxable

 At the end of each year the Social Security Administration will send you a benefit statement that shows what you received during the year.
 You can use that to figure out how much of your benefit is taxable and what you might need to do to minimize your taxable income in the year ahead.
 Here’s how your Social Security benefits are calculated.